 Any MCP-compatible client library works.
 Here’s a minimal example usingmcp-use and OpenAI:

-make_call_and_wait, pass the appropriate prompt and returns schema, and wait for the call to complete before returning.
+make_call_and_wait, passes the appropriate prompt and returns schema, and waits for the call to complete before returning.